 The work-from-home (WFH) trend, precipitated by the COVID-19 pandemic (as many people choose to leave crowded cities), is changing buyer behavior.
 This phenomenon creates opportunities for sales in areas that may have been less popular a couple of years ago.
 Although younger buyers may still gravitate to areas where the jobs are, choosing a home location based solely on office proximity may soon become a dated concept.

 The pandemic has also had an impact on the types of features sought by first-time homebuyers.

 Room for growing families may still be a priority for younger couples.
-Yet, the kitchen has become more critical than ever, according to Alex High of High Group Homes in San Diego.
+Yet, the kitchen has become more critical than ever, according to Alex High of High Realty Group in San Diego.
 He notes that people today are spending more time preparing meals.

 Simon Black, a Realtor who has worked in both New York and San Francisco's Bay Area, notes that home offices and "Zoom rooms" have recently become very popular, as many new buyers are now both working and playing in their houses.

 Sustainability is crucial to today's young buyers.
 Features such as LEED-compliant lighting, non-toxic paint, and appliances that conserve energy are among the "must-haves" for the new 2020 homebuyer.

 The National Association of Homebuilders details some of the most popular features for the first-time homeowner.
 Among them are:

 - A home that is detached (77% of buyers)

 - Modest but open space (median size of about 2,000 square feet)

 - A suburban rather than urban location